-The next substantial alteration to the apartment building occurred in 1937, when Jennie Rosenfeld, who had inherited the property from her husband Max, replaced the siding on the upper floor of the rear wing and repaired the dormer windows of the main block.222 The German lap, wood siding in place today likely dates to this change.
+The next substantial alteration to the apartment building occurred in 1937, when Jennie Rosenfeld, who had inherited the property from her husband Max, replaced the siding on the upper floor of the rear wing and repaired the dormer windows of the main block.
+The German lap, wood siding in place today likely dates to this change.

 The property changed hands again in 1941, when it was acquired by Mary, Benjamin, Norman, and Howard Mendelson.
-According to city records, Mendelson Properties, Inc., applied for a building permit in 1961 or 1962 for alterations to 1315-1321 Duke Street.223 The total cost of the work was \$24,651.
+According to city records, Mendelson Properties, Inc., applied for a building permit in 1961 or 1962 for alterations to 1315-1321 Duke Street.
+The total cost of the work was \$24,651.
 This permit may have been for the construction of a one-story building on the vacant lot west of 1315 Duke Street.
-This building (1317-1321 Duke Street) does not appear on the 1958 Sanborn map, but does appear on an aerial photograph of the site from 1964.224 Historic photographs from the end of this period indicate that it was a one-story, three-bay, commercial building.
-It was constructed of concrete block,

-221 The name Norman Apartments appears in a newspaper advertisement dated July 10, 1920.
-See Skolnik, 181.

-222 Permit No. 2415, Application for Permit for Repairs, Alterations, etc., City of Alexandria, Virginia, October 8, 1937.

-223 Permit No. 18178, Application for Permit for Repairs, Alterations, etc., City of Alexandria, Virginia, April 2, 1962.
-This is a fee adjustment document and does not clarify when the original building permit was filed.
+This building (1317-1321 Duke Street) does not appear on the 1958 Sanborn map, but does appear on an aerial photograph of the site from 1964.
+Historic photographs from the end of this period indicate that it was a onestory, three-bay, commercial building.
+It was constructed of concrete block, and the front facade was faced with brick veneer.
+The building was demolished in the spring of 1985.229 times during this period, but remained in use as an apartment building.
+In the 1970s, the building was cited on multiple occasions by the Alexandria Health Department for code violations (Figure 2B-18).
+The first citation, in January 1973, related to the interior staircase.
+Specifically, the stair landing at the second floor had holes and loose boards.
+The list of defects grew longer by April 1974 to include a damaged front drainpipe, several broken screens, plaster damage, loose or broken bathroom floor tiles, and a kitchen with a hole in the plaster wall and a floor that was out of level.
+The building was cited in March 1975 and again three years later, with conditions seemingly becoming only more critical.
+Inspections in February and March 1978 noted that the floor at the rear door (location unspecified other than first floor) was rotten, the front door was not working properly, the tile in the entrance hall was coming up, the plastering was loose, cracking, and coming down in many places, the stair railing was loose in places and balusters were missing, the hot water heater had a leaking pipe, and there was a broken window.
+Presumably to address some of these issues, in 1978, Iran B. Black, one of the owners at the time, applied for a building permit for general maintenance and repair.
+It is unknown what work was carried out (Figure 2B-19).

+1315 Duke Street changed owners several